Undergraduate Research Opportunities in Biology

 Deadline: Jan 31

 Pierce Cedar Creek Institute is a non-profit organization with a mission to promote environmental education, research, preservation, and appreciation.
 The Institute is located south of Hastings, MI and serves as a biological field station for a consortium of colleges and universities, including Kalamazoo College.
 There are summer grant opportunities in field research, writing and art.
 Visit their research page for information on programs.
 The application process typically involves students developing a proposal for a project in collaboration with a faculty member.
 Deadlines are late January each year (so plan to start on this during fall term or no later than Jan 1).

 Location: MI, Hastings

-Organization for Tropical Studies, internships in tropical biology.
+Organization for Tropical Studies, practicum in tropical biology.
 Designed for advanced biology students interested in conducting field research under the supervision of an experienced tropical ecologist at one of three research stations in Costa Rica.

 Location: Costa Rica

-Arizona State University, Mathematical and Theoretical Biology Institute (MTBI) summer REU program.
+Arizona State University, Quantitative Research for the Life and Social Sciences Program (QRLSSP) summer REU program.
 Intensive eight-week summer research experience (program starts early June) at the interface of mathematics, statistics and the natural and social sciences.
 Participants receive intensive instruction in dynamical systems, stochastic processes, computational methods and modeling.
 Students work in self-selected groups on research problems of their own choosing in collaboration with experienced faculty and graduate students mentors.

 Location: AZ, Tempe